25 Foods That Make You Hungrier

 If you want to lose weight, then avoid these foods that spike your appetite even more!

 You know those days when your inbox feels like a confetti-filled piñata exploded in it and you can’t keep up?
 A not-so-fun explosion to deal with, eh?
 We’re with ya.
 And that’s exactly what happens to your blood sugar levels when you eat one of these nutrition landmines when you’re hungry.
 Eat one of these bad boys, and your blood sugar will spike like a skyrocket in flight.
-So read on and then ditch these unwholesome foods that do more harm than good.
-And to blast fat—fast—for just pennies a day, try our proven new plan, The 7-Day Flat-Belly Tea Cleanse!
-Test panelists lost up to 10 pounds in one week!
+So, read on and then ditch these unwholesome foods that do more harm than good.
+And for some smarter choices, find out about these 20 Healthy Snacks That Fill You Up!

 It all goes back to when we were tiny babies.
 “Humans are programmed to have an opioid (opiate-like) response to a protein found in milk (casein) so that infants will continue their desire to consume adequate amounts of their mother's milk,” explains Julieanna Hever, MS, RD, CPT, a plant-based dietitian and author of The Vegiterranean Diet and The Complete Idiot's Guide to Plant-Based Nutrition.
 “Cheese, which is a concentrated form of milk, also induces this effect.
 These protein compounds, called casomorphins, combined with the high amount of fat and salt are what is responsible for the popular obsession with cheese.
 Thus, the more you have, the more you crave—as devised by nature.”
 Need more info?
 Learn more about the health benefits of giving up dairy.